evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ---
 title: Jaguar I-Pace EV400
 linktitle: "I-Pace EV400"
 description: "Jaguar I-Pace EV400 is an all-electric premium SUV with a WLTP range of up to 470 km (292 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true